Jawbone/UPPlatform_Android_SDK/README.md

 `git clone git@github.com:Jawbone/UPPlatform_Android_SDK`

 #### Project Setup and Usage Instructions
-UpPlatformSdk is being distributed as an Android Library project, and thus can be imported in an existing project as a "Module" (we do this in Android Studio by "File" -> "Import Module.." in Android Studio menu).
+UpPlatformSdk is being distributed as an Android Library project, and thus can be imported in an existing project as a "Module" (we do this in Android Studio by **"File" -> "Import Module.."** in Android Studio menu).
 The current project structure as uploaded in Github (seen below) has the SDK already imported and the HelloUp app in Examples folder uses it.

 ![Project Structure]
 (Documentation/project_structure.png)

-UpPlatformSdk is the main library module that provides OAuth authentication, API end points, data model and a Volley based network stack that handles the API calls.
-The HelloUp project in Examples folder is the test app and has UpPlatformSdk as its library dependency, and provides **CLIENT_ID** and **CLIENT_SECRET** viz. the app specific credentials generated from Jawbone UP Developer Portal.
+UpPlatformSdk is the main library module that provides OAuth authentication, API end points, data model and a Retrofit based network stack that handles the API calls.
+The HelloUp project in Examples folder is the test app and has UpPlatformSdk as its library dependency.
+It  provides **CLIENT_ID** and **CLIENT_SECRET** viz. the app specific credentials generated from Jawbone UP Developer Portal.
 Note that even though this project structure assumes Android Studio as the IDE used, but these instructions can be modified for use in Eclipse IDE too.

 There are two ways to quickly get started with using the SDK:
 * Clone this repo, open the project in Android Studio and then, either modify HelloUp app to suit your needs or just create another project for your app and start using the SDK.